Virtual Z gates and symmetric gate compilation: Experimental verification

-Both \cref{fig-three,fig-four} display results from a single qubit.
-To test whether the small difference between the robust XY4$^{\text{sym}}$ and UR$_4$ sequences~\cite{Genov2017PRL} seen in \cref{fig-four} even with a doubled pulse interval is a statistically significant feature, we performed the XY4$^{\text{sym}}$ and UR$_4$ experiments on all $127$ qubits of the $\texttt{ibm\_sherbrooke}$ device, for pulse intervals of $\tau = 56.8$ns, $2\tau$, and $3\tau$.
-The results are shown in \cref{fig-five}, after removing four of the qubits whose measurements were inadvertently performed during a calibration cycle (qubits 20, 21, 56, 63).
-We find that the oscillations exhibited by both XY4$^{\text{sym}}$ and UR$_4$ in the $1\tau$ case entirely disappear in $122$ out of the $123$ qubits (the only exception being qubit $67$) for pulse intervals of $2\tau$ and $3\tau$.
-After fitting the fidelities to $a + b e^{-t/T_D}$, a small difference in the decay constants remains for $2\tau$ intervals: $T_D(\text{UR}_4) \ge T_D(\text{XY4}^{\text{sym}})$ in 59\% of the cases.
-This difference disappears almost entirely for the $3\tau$ intervals: $T_D(\text{UR}_4) \ge T_D(\text{XY4}^{\text{sym}})$ in 51\% of the cases.
+\cref{fig:four} displays results from a single qubit; to test whether the result of increasing the pulse interval is a statistically significant feature, we applied the XY4$^{\text{sym}}$ and UR$_4$ sequences to all $127$ qubits of the $\texttt{ibm\_sherbrooke}$ device, for pulse intervals of $\tau = 56.8$ns, $2\tau$, and $3\tau$.
+The results are shown in \cref{fig:five}, after removing four of the qubits whose measurements were inadvertently performed during a calibration cycle (qubits 20, 21, 56, 63).

+As seen in the top row, the oscillations exhibited by both XY4$^{\text{sym}}$ and UR$_4$ in the $1\tau$ case are significantly reduced for pulse intervals of $2\tau$ and $3\tau$.
+The time-averaged decay rate improves significantly when the pulse interval increases from $\tau$ to $2\tau$, showing that an optimized pulse interval (as opposed to the minimum interval) is preferable, consistent with the findings of Ref.~\cite{EzzellPRApp2021}.

+In the middle row of \cref{fig:five}, we plot the distribution of decay times $T_D$ obtained by fitting the fidelities of the XY4$^{\text{sym}}$ and UR$_4$ sequences to $a + b e^{-t/T_D}\cos(\omega t)$.
+The distribution is quite broad for both XY4 and UR$_4$ at $1\tau$, and narrows considerably at $2\tau$ and $3\tau$, while shifting to the left and peaking at a slightly lower $T_D$ value for UR$_4$.

+Finally, in the bottom row of \cref{fig:five}, we plot the distribution of the frequency of oscillations $\omega$ obtained by fitting the fidelities of the XY4$^{\text{sym}}$ and UR$_4$ sequences to the same function $a + b e^{-t/T_D}\cos(\omega t)$.
+Evidently, as we increase the pulse interval from $\tau$ to $2\tau$, the distribution moves toward smaller values, but broadens again from $2\tau$ to $3\tau$, suggesting that a $2\tau$ pulse interval is preferred.

-We may thus conclude that the pulse interference effect is significant when pulses are applied back-to-back but strongly diminishes when the pulse interval is doubled, and essentially disappears entirely when it is tripled.
+Overall, we may conclude that the pulse interference effect is significant when pulses are applied back-to-back but is strongly suppressed by increasing the pulse interval.
+Optimizing the pulse interval can significantly increase the decay time while narrowing its distribution, and at the same time drastically reduce fidelity oscillations.

+We note that pulse interference effects have been previously observed (e.g., Ref.~\cite{GustavssonPRL2013}).
+The key finding we report here is the ability to distinguish pulse interference from coherent pulse errors (such as phase and rotation errors) that robust sequences, such as XY4$^{\text{sym}}$ and UR$_4$, are designed to withstand.
+This distinction becomes apparent only after using the correct \VZ decomposition, as this allows us to implement the intended set of UR$_n$ sequences that are immune to specific coherent errors, but not to pulse interference.